cryptum-official/cryptum-sdk/docs/wallets.md

 # Wallets

-You need only to instantiate Wallet controller to manage wallets.
+You should instantiate a Wallet controller in order to manage wallets.
 ```js
 const walletController = sdk.getWalletController()
 ```